 Our mission: To inspire community based, conservation-minded tourism, by unifying local and international expertise and resources.

-– Working with local guides to establish curricula for training in English language, visitor services, tour techniques, earth sciences, anthropology, and first aid.
+– Work with local guides to establish curricula for training in English language, visitor services, tour techniques, earth sciences, anthropology, and first aid.

-– Encouraging women and girls to consider guiding as a career, and empowering them to fully participate in cooperatives and workshops.
+– Encourage women and girls to consider guiding as a career, and empowering them to fully participate in cooperatives and workshops.

 Who We Are:

-Jeff and Kate Zylland have combined more than 20 years of experience in ecotourism, education, and guiding.
-For the last several years, they have lived the seasonal life, working for up to six months at a time in National Parks and environmental education centers in the US, and volunteering internationally.
+Project Directors Jeff and Kate Zylland are devoted to promoting community-based ecotourism, education, and guiding.
+Since 2010 they have lived the seasonal life, working for up to six months at a time in National Parks and environmental education centers in the US, and volunteering internationally.

-While working in Nicaragua during one of the international volunteer seasons, Jeff and Kate took a weekend trip to Ometepe Island, and met a tour guide named Arlin Hernandez.
-Arlin spoke of organizing a cooperative of guides on the island, which would allow them to make a curriculum of training so there would be a guarantee of quality.
-Training, Arlin said, could be hard to come by.
-But as park rangers and environmental educators in the United States, Kate and Jeff had a lot of training.
+While volunteering in Nicaragua during the winter of 2011, Jeff and Kate visited Ometepe Island and met a tour guide named Arlin Hernandez.
+Arlin spoke of organizing a cooperative of guides on the island to educate and set quality and safety standards for tours.
+Training and educational resources, Arlin said, could be hard to come by.
+But as park rangers and environmental educators in the United States, Kate and Jeff had access to training resources.
+They also saw volunteer opportunities for outdoor professionals who are often underemployed in the USA winter.
 An idea was born.